johndcobb/FPGAPlayground/README.md

 ```
 nextpnr-ice40 --hx1k --package vq100 --json project1.json --pcf project1.pcf --asc project1.asc   # run place and route
 ```
 --hx1k sets the sort of lattice ice40 fpga I have.
 The package vq100 is also specific to my nandland go board.
 The --json and --pcf point it to the files it needs to read, and --asc tells it what file to write the ascii bitstream to.
-Optionally, you can add the option --gui to the end to see a schematic of the the physical connections.
-It looks like it also generates a report of the timing.
+Optionally, you can add the option --gui to the end to see a schematic of the the physical connections (you need to manually click some buttons on the top to place all the routes and seem them show up).

 Now, we can take the ascii schematics and convert it into a binary bistream file .bin.
 ```